This article outlines the support that FreeAgent offers for pension auto-enrolment.

-Employers must enrol their eligible employees into a workplace pension scheme by a particular deadline or staging date.
 There are a number of workplace pension providers to choose from, including NOW: Pensions, The People’s Pension and the National Employment Savings Trust (NEST).
 FreeAgent’s support for auto-enrolment works most effectively with pension schemes from NOW: Pensions, but you can still use the functionality if you choose another workplace pension provider.
 To find out more about choosing a provider, check out the guidance from the Pensions Regulator.

 After enrolling employees in a pension scheme, employers must then start making regular contributions towards each employee’s pension through the company’s monthly payroll.
 The minimum monthly contribution is currently a total of 8% of an employee’s qualifying earnings.
 3% of this will be contributed by the employer and the other 5% will be contributed by the employee.

 If these rules apply to your business, there are a number of steps you’ll need to take, which are outlined in this guide from the Pensions Regulator.

 This article explains the support that FreeAgent provides for auto-enrolment.

 If the auto-enrolment requirements apply to your company, you will first need to enter your staging date in FreeAgent.
 Your staging date will be included in a letter that you should have received from the Pensions Regulator.
 If you have your PAYE reference number handy, you can also use this online tool to find out your staging date.

 Under the initiative, all employers that have employees - other than directors without contracts of employment - are required to enrol eligible employees into a workplace pension scheme before their given auto-enrolment staging date.